kdave/btrfs-progs/Documentation/Source-repositories.rst

 repository if the mails do not make it to the mailing list or for convenience.

 The development model of btrfs-progs shares a lot with the kernel model.
-The github way is different in some ways.
-We, the upstream community, expect that the patches meet some criteria (often lacking in github contributions):
+The github.com way is different in some ways.
+We, the upstream community, expect that the patches meet some criteria (often lacking in github.com contributions):

-* proper **subject line**: eg. prefix with *btrfs-progs: subpart, ...* , descriptive yet not too long
+* proper **subject line**: e.g. prefix with *btrfs-progs: subpart, ...* ,
+  descriptive yet not too long
 * proper **changelog**: the changelogs are often missing or lacking explanation *why* the change was made, or *how* is something broken,